 The most exciting aspect of the medical device industry is the collaboration that goes into the innovation.
 We are seeing an insatiable demand for custom surgical tools that are designed to correct very specific conditions which requires increased manufacturing agility on our part.
 We frequently meet with our medical device customers during the beginning stages of their development projects to provide them with input on such topics such as material processing and design for manufacturability.
 Be it cutting challenging geometries or altering surface material properties with lasers, there are many unique challenges that we address with our highly skilled engineering, proprietary production expertise and quality assurance teams.
 Furthermore, we are able to offer quick-turn prototypes that are crucial for medical research initiatives.
 New techniques and processes are constantly being tested on our lasers, all in an effort to deliver custom solutions for our customers' unique projects.

-One of the advantages of laser processing for our medical device audience is the fact that we have virtually no tooling costs — changes to design can be implemented instantaneously.
-Also, laser welding has advantages over other joining technologies used in medical in that it is quick, precise, and very repeatable.
-Finally, laser marking advantages include the fact that it’s permanent and can withstand autoclaving.
+One of the advantages of laser processing for our medical device audience is the fact that there are virtually no tooling costs; changes to design can be implemented instantaneously.
+Also, laser welding has advantages over other joining technologies in that it is quick, precise, and very repeatable.
+Furthermore, laser marking advantages include the fact that it’s permanent and can withstand autoclaving and sterilization processes.